Friedmann-like universes with torsion: Static spacetimes with torsion

 between the variables of the static model (with $w=p_{0}/\rho_{0}$ representing the barotropic index of the matter).
 Note that the last two constraints combine to reproduce (\ref{EScon}b).
 Finally, when $K=+1$, condition (\ref{EScon3}a) gives

 with $\kappa\rho_0(1+w)>8\phi_0^2$.
 Therefore, keeping the energy density of the matter fixed, the introduction of torsion increases the radius of the Einstein-static universe.
 Put another way, a torsional Einstein universe should be larger in size than its classic counterpart.
-A closely analogous effect, though in that case due to spin contribution, was observed in~\cite{B}.
+A closely analogous effect, though in that case expressed in terms of the spin, was observed in~\cite{Bo}.